 The actions performed by each person may be similar, but the results won’t be.

-Two people can sing the same tune but it doesn’t mean they will sing to the same result.
+Two people can sing the same tune but that doesn’t mean they will sound the same.

 Choose Your Words Wisely